Sunthorn Phu: Biography

 Sunthorn Phu was born in the reign of King Rama I, on 26 June 1786 (year of the Horse), around 8.00 a.m.
 His family's house was behind the royal palace, near the present day Bangkok Noi railway station and Wang Lang Market.
-It is generally understood that his father was from Ban Kram, Klaeng district, Rayong province, but in the belief of a new generation of historians that in fact.
-His father was of Brahmin lineage from Ban Samo Phlue, Ban Lat district in Phetchaburi province today.
+It is generally understood that his father was from Ban Kram, Klaeng district, Rayong province, but in the belief of a new generation of historians that in fact his father was of Brahmin lineage from Ban Samo Phlue, Ban Lat district in Phetchaburi province today.

 At the time the epic poet was born, Bangkok had been established as the Thai capital just four years earlier, founding the Rattanakosin era which continues to the present day.

 His father and mother divorced.
 His father became a monk at Ban Kram temple.
 His mother became a wet nurse for the royal family.
 Phu had an opportunity to work in the palace with his mother, where he fell in love with a lady in the palace named Chan, who was related to the royal family.
 The couple were arrested and punished as their relationship violated the traditional social order, but they were pardoned on the king's death.

 Phu later returned to Rayong to visit his father, and wrote a poem about the journey called Nirat Mueang Klaeng which became one of his most famous poems.
 He wrote the epic poem for his fiancée, Chan.
 After he returned to the palace in Bangkok he married Chan, and they had a son named Phat.
 It was at this time that King Rama II appointed him court poet.
 However, the couple were not married long, divorcing after Phu had an affair with another woman.
 This was the first of many marriages ending in divorce, although he later professed that the wife he had loved the most was Chan.
 Phu became an alcoholic, and, around 1821, was jailed after a fight.

 He began the poem, Phra Aphai Mani in prison, and published it in installments over the next twenty years.
 The epic tale follows the title character, Prince Aphai Mani, a Byronic hero, in his romantic adventures throughout ancient Thailand.

 King Rama II was so pleased with Phu's poetry that he awarded him the title of "Khun".
 During the reign of King Rama III, however, Phu made the grave mistake of publicly correcting one of the king's poems, and was stripped of his title as punishment.
 After this disgrace, he initially entered the Buddhist priesthood, but later became a merchant.

-King Rama IV's daughter read his unfinished work Phra Aphai Mani, and asked the poet to complete it.
-King Rama IV appointed Phu as Director of Royal Scribes, and awarded him the title of "Phra".
+During the reign of King Rama IV, Phu came into the service of viceroy (or vice-king) Pinklao as head of the Front Palace's Royal Scribes Department, and was awarded the title of "Phra".
 He died in 1855 at a house by the Khlong Chak Phra canal near Wat Rae Rai temple in Taling Chan district, Bangkok.